knightstick/countui/README.md

 - Typescript
 - TDD for actual components
 - Functional programming where suitable
+- No libraries for things like UI - as vanilla as possible to learn as much.

 Development:
 - Docker container for the actual "production" build